3[Contents Page] |

 The consultants Roger Tym and Partners were commissioned by the Council to investigate the viability of a discovery centre which could form the key to the success of the development.

-c.
+a.
+They reported that discovery centres are fast growing in popularity.
+They are flexible in format, and though they are often regarded as being oriented towards children, they can and do appeal to a wider audience. b.
+They concluded that a centre of the nature described would be right for Twickenham. c.
 Many discovery centres recoup a 50% to 90% return on their expenses.
 Though the format of discovery centres that Tym looked at is outside the likely return from this development, there are other ways of raising funding, increasing flexibility, and reducing costs.
 The report provided a financial analysis which is forming the basis of further investigation as to the practicalities and the viability of the discovery centre.

-c.
+a.
+An interactive discovery centre raises awareness of the river and its importance within the community.
+It is modern and forward-looking, drawing attention to what is here. b.
+It gives a focus to the riverside, and compliments, rather than competing with, the planned Twickenham museum.
+It provides insights into the world around us, and through its interactive nature, it involves people of all ages in river life. c.
 It fulfils a valuable function locally: there are no museums of river life in the area; there is no accessible visual record of the river as it was 100 years or even 50 years ago.
 There are no displays or demonstrations of how river systems work, and how our environment came about, and the way it is likely to change in the future.
 It is vital to preserve this heritage before it is lost forever.
-By displaying it in a family-friendly discovery centre, we will reach a broad number of people, in an enjoyable atmosphere.
+By displaying it in a family-friendly discovery centre, we will reach a broad number of people, in an enjoyable atmosphere. d.
+It will draw attention to the need to preserve the hard-pressed traditional industry on Eel Pie Island upon which the whole well-being of the Thames depends the boatyards.
+There is great economic pressure to turn these into housing, but it is vital that they are preserved:

-• The riverside nature of Twickenham distinguishes the town and gives it its identity
+- The riverside nature of Twickenham distinguishes the town and gives it its identity

-• If the boatyards are destroyed, not only will we lose a valuable part of our heritage, but the river traffic will be threatened: Eel Pie Island has one of the last remaining boatyards on the whole of the Thames licensed to carry out the mandatory checks and provide the safety certificates on the big pleasure boats on the river.
+- If the boatyards are destroyed, not only will we lose a valuable part of our heritage, but the river traffic will be threatened: Eel Pie Island has one of the last remaining boatyards on the whole of the Thames licensed to carry out the mandatory checks and provide the safety certificates on the big pleasure boats on the river.

 e.
 The riverside is busy with families, local people, and visitors, on almost every day of the year, no matter the weather.
-Improved tourist information facilities and the improved ambience of the piazza, market square and town centre will draw people, and an interesting and vital discovery centre will attract them to return, time and time again.
+Improved tourist information facilities and the improved ambience of the piazza, market square and town centre will draw people, and an interesting and vital discovery centre will attract them to return, time and time again. f.
+Its fun.

-b.
+a.
+The capital cost will be part of the development.
+We need to investigate further possible sources of funding, commercial interests, and potential displays (e.g. the Living River from the Millennium Dome). b.
 Limited amounts of traffic will be generated, and it should be a flow throughout the day.
-Many visitors will come on foot or by public transport, or use the existing parking facilities, the impact on traffic and access should be negligible.
+Many visitors will come on foot or by public transport, or use the existing parking facilities, the impact on traffic and access should be negligible. c.
+St Marys University College in Strawberry Hill offers a Heritage degree course, and is a recognised centre of excellence.
+Staff and students are available to assist in the creation of a viable centre which conforms to best practice.

 The Twickenham riverside is a natural centre for tourism.
 Many of the visitors arrive on foot or by public transport, and we hope to increase the numbers who arrive by boat.
 Visitors at present are aware of and charmed by the specialist shops in Church Street and enjoy the hospitality of the local restaurants and pubs.
 They absorb the atmosphere of the Embankment but few are aware of the working boatyards and craft studios of Eel Pie Island or the extent and variety of wildlife.
 Part of the role of the centre is to open these up in a controlled way, so as to preserve as well as display.

-About two thousand people per annum from all over the world already walk the riverside from St Mary’s Church to Marble Hill, and Marble Hill House alone has around 12,000 visitors per annum.
+About two thousand people per annum from all over the world already walk the riverside from St Marys Church to Marble Hill, and Marble Hill House alone has around 12,000 visitors per annum.

-In order to make a visit to Twickenham memorable, to publicise the town’s assets and draw people back for repeat visits, there is need to provide more helpful facilities for tourists.
+In order to make a visit to Twickenham memorable, to publicise the towns assets and draw people back for repeat visits, there is need to provide more helpful facilities for tourists.
 A modest but high-quality tourist centre is required, and the Eel Pie Centre is the ideal location for it.

 Currently, tourist information is provided in the atrium of the Civic Centre, a busy place with inadequate display space, that is difficult to find for the casual visitor.
 The centre we propose as part of the Eel Pie Centre would be open seven days a week, to meet the needs of local people and visitors to the borough.
 It could possibly be partly staffed by volunteers, and its cost could be met through the existing tourist information provision.